-To opt out of our program the Auto Refill and Renewal that automatically prepares mail order refills, please contact us by calling Member Services at (877) 901-8181, TTY: 711, Monday - Friday, 8 a.m. to 8 p.m., local time.
+To opt out of our program that automatically prepares mail-order refills, please contact us by calling Member Services at (877) 901-8181, TTY: 711, Monday - Friday, 8 a.m. to 8 p.m., local time.

 So the pharmacy can reach you to confirm your order before shipping, please make sure to let the pharmacy know the best ways to contact you.
 The pharmacy will contact you by phone at the number you have provided.